XuAnn175/Mine-Sweeper/README.md

 ### Additional Features
 We added game state saving functionality using JSON files, providing a seamless experience for players to pause and resume their games.

----

-This README file encapsulates the main contents and structure of your project report in a clear and organized manner.